finos/regular-table/examples/cell_selection.md

 showing the selected region.

-In order to record the selected region, we will need the location of the cell when the `mousedown` event is triggered and the location of the cell on `mouseup` which we will add as a coordinate pair to a collection of `CELL_SELECTIONS`.
+In order to record the selected region, we will need the location of the cell when the `"mousedown"` event is triggered and the location of the cell on `"mouseup"` which we will add as a coordinate pair to a collection of `CELL_SELECTIONS`.
 By holding the `ctrlKey` or `metaKey` while making selections, our users can make multiple `CELL_SELECTIONS` show at once.

-Lets also add a `mouseover` `EventListener` to paint the selection as the user moves the mouse - showing the region that would be selected on `mouseup`.
+Lets also add a `"mouseover"` `EventListener` to paint the selection as the user moves the mouse - showing the region that would be selected on `"mouseup"`.

 Finally, we'll need to ensure that the selection paints correctly as it scrolls in and out of the visible table using a `StyleListener` that we will define later.